Types of roulette players

 Average players who play regularly

 There are two distinct categories of such players, with some resembling the casual type because they don't have high expectations for a lot of money.
-They try to beat the odds by finding the most effective strategies but don't make playing the roulette their number one priority.
+They may be business idealists who try to beat the odds by finding the most effective strategies but don't make playing the roulette their number one priority.
 Players are also more fascinated by the Internet version, although they liked the thrills produced by a real casino.

 A rare breed of average players are those who are overly ambitious and hope to win a lot of money from roulette, and these are the most exposed to dangers.
 Due to the fact that they have high expectations but limited finances, and no coherent strategy they risk turning into maniacs.
 At the first signs of success they are advised to back off and seek a less addictive hobby.